tadas88/MyTinerary-app/README.md

 The final project for the Ubiqum Coding Academy in Madrid.
 This application is built using React and Redux as well as a number of libraries including MaterializeCSS, React-Strap and React-Slick.

 For now this is a v1.0 of the app and I will be making future improvements to it.
+As responsive design has not been set up at this moment the app should be viewed for iPhone 6/7/8 via Google Chrome developer console.

 ## Update 20/Jan